VIDEO: College Lacrosse All-American, Coronavirus Survivor, 26, Discharged From Hospital

 A New Jersey coronavirus patient whose mother's quest to get him an experimental drug went viral was discharged from a Philadelphia hospital Thursday night.

 Facebook video of Jack Allard of Metuchen, 26, being applauded by doctors and nurses as he's released from the Hospital of the University of Pennsylvania was posted widely, including here.
-The video ends with Jack hugging his parents from Ridgewood, N.J.
+The video ends with Jack hugging his parents from Ridgewood.

-Earlier reports said Allard was taken off a ventilator and able to take sips of water.
+Allard was taken off a ventilator and able to take sips of water last weekend.

 In an earlier interview with Daily Voice , Jack's mother, Genny Allard, said she hopes doctors will treat her son with remdesivir, a drug currently in worldwide clinical trials amid claims by patients that it can alleviate severe COVID-19 symptoms.